 One of the main tools they have in their kit is — content.

 Video streaming: a great form for religious content

 Religious communities don’t have a problem with content.
 They have the most appealing, engaging, and inspiring pieces of text we as a species have ever created.
 Religious books are an endless source of great topics.
 Communities have oratory traditions that bring this profound content to the everyday level, making it very relatable.

-What might be an issue is the best way to present that content in.
+What might be an issue is the best way to present that content.
 In this day and age, there’s probably no better way to spread religious content than in the form of video streaming.

-How would live streaming of religious content look like?
+How would live streaming of religious content look?

 It’s understandable that some religious communities might be on the fence when it comes to live streaming sermons or other events of worship.
 There is something special about being at an event while it’s happening.
 Streaming doesn’t aim to remove that.
 It simply provides an alternative for the people who, for any reason, prefer to watch things on a screen.

 Of course, live streaming is only as effective as it is able to cater to its audience.
 It’s true even for religious live streams — if they are not timed well, people might miss them.
 Being able to schedule streaming on specific times of the day, such as after work, or specific times of the week, such as the weekend, can be of great benefit to the community.
-Not to mention that it’s one of the things professional streamers do, and they are the people who’ve figured out this streaming thing.
+Not to mention that it’s one of the steps professional streamers take, and they are the people who’ve figured out this streaming business best.

 The person who takes the video would then upload it to a service like Restream Scheduler.
 They would get to choose which channels they want to stream their video on.
 They would also be able to schedule the live stream at any time they like.
 After setting everything up, they could just sit back until the stream starts.
 They can even watch their own streams on social networks.